Module: Page Builder

 Screenshot of page template properties

-If you tick the box and click apply, the standard product content should disappear.
+If you tick the box and click apply, the standard service content should disappear.
 It will be replaced with an editable area, where you can add and drag widgets.

 Screenshot of page template with editable area